 The Company does not currently have any proposed transactions approved by the board of directors.
-All current transactions are fully disclosed in the financial statements for the year ended January 31, 2015.
+All current transactions are fully disclosed in the financial statements for the six months ended July 31, 2015.

 OTHER ITEMS NOT RELATED TO ONGOING BUSINESS ACTIVITIES